MCP Server

 • "Show me what changed in the last hour" — the agent calls what_changed scoped to the last hour

-• "What did Cursor do in this directory today?" — the agent calls search_commands filtered by executor and directory
+• "What did previous Claude sessions do here?" — the agent calls find_agent_session with the project directory

 Privacy and Security